ibm-cloud-docs/EventStreams/quick_setup_guide.md

 You cannot produce data by using the console.
 You can produce data using the [CLI](/docs/EventStreams?topic=EventStreams-quick_setup_guide&interface=cli#produce_data_cli), the [REST Producer API](/docs/EventStreams?topic=EventStreams-quick_setup_guide&interface=api#produce_data_api), or the [Kafka API](https://kafka.apache.org/documentation/#producerapi).

+However, you can complete the steps in the [Getting started tutorial](/docs/EventStreams?topic=EventStreams-getting-started#getting_started_steps){: external} to run a sample starter app and see messages flowing through a topic.

 ## Step 5: Produce data using the CLI
 {: #produce_data_cli}